zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rse/readme.rst

 to the physical addresses in the host system that the images need to be loaded to.

+The development key ``root-EC-P256.pem`` corresponds to the default BL2 signature scheme of ECDSA-P256 used by RSE.

 For more information on the ``imgtool`` parameters, see the MCUBoot `imgtool documentation <https://docs.mcuboot.com/imgtool.html>`_.

 .. warning::

     The TF-M development key must never be used in production.
-To generate a production key, follow the imgtool documentation.
+See the :doc:`RSE integration guide </platform/arm/rse/rse_integration_guide>` for
+    more information about key management.

 Running the code
 ----------------